 A mosquito net is the best choice when you are sleeping with your baby or your baby does not wake up during the night or he is weaned.

 2. Unsafe Mosquito Repellents

 This is probably the most common mosquito repellent that is being used in households.
-Plug-in vaporisers usually contain harmful chemicals and inhaling these is not good for your baby’s health.
+Plug-in vaporisers usually contain harmful chemicals and inhaling these are not good for your baby’s health.
 Inhaling these harmful fumes can cause breathing problems and aggravate existing ones.
 It can also cause allergies and irritate your baby’s eyes.